top of page

 Cross by James Patterson

-It begins with a flashback; Alex tells of his pregnant wife Maria, and how she was shot by an unknown killer, who he assumes is a mob hit man Michael Sullivan, aka The Butcher.
-Forward to 2005, with Alex leaving the force for private practice.
+Fast forward to 2005, with Alex leaving the force for private practice.
 He sets up an office and begins taking clients.
-Meanwhile, crazy Michael Sullivan continues to do hits for the mob, and has a side hobby of terrorizing young women.
-Alex begins to investigate the rape and murder cases in DC, and quickly returns to his detective work against the wishes of Nana Mama and his children.
-This villain isn't a cunning, cold hit man, but more of an overgrown immature teenager who does it all for kicks.
-He soon realizes he has been set up by his mob bosses, and starts to eliminate them as well.
-The plot flips back and forth between his family life, his detective work, his private practice and the rampage of Michael Sullivan.
+Meanwhile, the crazy Michael Sullivan continues to do hits for the mob and has a side hobby of terrorizing young women.
+Alex begins to investigate the rape and murder cases in DC and quickly returns to his detective work against the wishes of Nana Mama and his children.
+This villain isn't a cunning, cold hitman, but more of an overgrown, immature teenager who does it all for kicks.
+Michael soon realizes he has been set up by his mob bosses and eliminates them as well.
+The plot flips back and forth between Alex's family life, detective work, private practice, and the rampage of Michael Sullivan.

-This is a solid entry in the series and I'd recommend it if you like action and thrills.
+This is a solid entry in the series, and I'd recommend it if you like action and thrills.

 2008 / Paperback / 416 pages